anujkanchan2427-source/Financial-Management-System-/README.md

 # Financial-Management-System-
-an automatic financial management system that manages your spendings,emi,etc by putting spending limit on each day
+An Automatic Financial Management System that manages and track your spendings